yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

 For details on different storage modes in Power BI  refer to [this](/02.%20DirectQuery-Dual-Import) article.

-#### 2.2 Direct Query report page
+#### 2.2.
+Direct Query report page
-In order to get best results and avoid caching it's better to run the test against warmed up SQL Warehouse by running few queries against SQL Warehouse.
+In order to get best results it's better to run the test against warmed up SQL Warehouse by running few queries against SQL Warehouse.
 After SQL Warehouse is warmed up, follow below steps:
 1. Click **Optimize** -> **Performance Analyzer** in Power BI desktop.
 2. In the Performance Analyzer tab click "**Start Recording**".
 3. Create a table visual with columns: nation name (from **nation** table), Sum of discount, Sum of quantity, and Earliest order ShipDate (from **lineitem** table).
-4. Perfromance Analyzer tab will have a Table heading and a DAX query.
+4. Perfromance Analyzer tab will have a Table visual and a DAX query.
 Click on **Copy Query**.
 The DAX query should look similar to [Sample DAX Query](./scripts/Sample_DAX_Query.dax) script.

 Below is the screenshot of Direct Query report page:
 ![Data Source Connection](./images/DirectQueryReport.png)